fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     They said (to Moses): "Whatever Ayat (proofs, evidences, verses, lessons, signs, revelations, etc.) you may bring to us, to work therewith your sorcery on us, we shall never believe in you."

     So We sent on them: the flood, the locusts, the lice, the frogs, and the blood: (as a succession of) manifest signs, yet they remained arrogant, and they were of those people who were Mujrimeen (criminals, polytheists, sinners, etc.)
-    Quran Ayah 7:130-133
+    Quran, surah Al-Araaf (The Heights) 7:130-133

     Almighty Allah also said: But when We removed the punishment from them to a fixed term, which they had to reach, behold!
 They broke their word!
-Quran Ayah 7:135
+Quran, surah Al-Araaf (The Heights) 7:135

 Pharaoh became ruder and more arrogant.
 He proclaimed to his people: "Pharaoh is the only god.
 Has he not the kingdom of Egypt and rivers flowing under it?"
 He declared that Moses was a liar, a magician, and a poor man who did not wear even one bracelet of gold.